jyerro91/cheatsheet-notes/kubernetes/kubecampus.md

 >[!tip]
 >It is not necessary to use multiple namespaces just to separate slightly different resources, such as different versions of the same software: use labels to distinguish resources within the same namespace.

+---

+On-disk files in a Container are ephemeral, which presents some problems for non-trivial applications when running in Containers.
+First, when a Container crashes, **kubelet** will restart it, but the files will be lost - the Container starts with a clean state.
+Second, when running Containers together in a **Pod** it is often necessary to share files between those Containers.
+The Kubernetes **Volume** abstraction solves both of these problems.

+At its core, a **Volume** is just a directory, possibly with some data in it, which is accessible to the Containers in a **Pod**.
+How that directory comes to be, the medium that backs it, and the contents of it are determined by the particular volume type used.

+A Kubernetes **Volume** has an explicit lifetime - the same as the **Pod** that encloses it.
+Consequently, a volume outlives any Containers that run within the **Pod**, and data is preserved across Container restarts.
+When a **Pod** ceases to exist, the volume will cease to exist too.
+Kubernetes supports many types of **Volumes**, and a Pod can use any number of them simultaneously.

+Some examples of **Volumes** are:

+- emptyDir - just an empty directory
+- azureDisk - a disk on Microsoft Azure
+- hostPath - a directory that lives on the node itself
+- nfs - an exported NFS share

+but there are many more.
+Take a look [here](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes).

+---

+A **Job** creates one or more **Pods** and ensures that a specified number of them successfully terminate.

+As **Pods** successfully complete, the **Job** tracks the successful completions.
+When a specified number of successful completions is reached, the **Job** itself is complete.
+Deleting a **Job** will clean up the **Pods** it created.

+A simple case is to create one **Job** object in order to reliably run one **Pod** to completion.
+The **Job** object will start a new **Pod** if the first **Pod** fails or is deleted (for example due to a node hardware failure or a node reboot).

+A **Job** can also be used to run multiple **Pods** in parallel.

+---

+A **DaemonSet** ensures that all (or some) Nodes run a copy of a **Pod**.

+As nodes are added to the cluster, **Pods** are added to them.
+As nodes are removed from the cluster, those **Pods** are garbage collected.
+Deleting a **DaemonSet** will clean up the **Pods** it created.

+Some typical uses of a **DaemonSet** are:

+- running a cluster storage daemon, such as `glusterd` and `ceph` on each node.
+- running a logs collection daemon on every node, such as `fluentd` or `logstash`.
+- running a node monitoring daemon on every node, such as `Prometheus Node Exporter`, `collectd`, `Datadog agent`, `New Relic agent`, or `Ganglia gmond`.

+---

+A **StatefulSet** manages the **deployment** and scaling of a set of **Pods**, and provides guarantees about the ordering and uniqueness of these **Pods**.

+**StatefulSets** are valuable for applications that require one or more of the following.

+- Stable, unique network identifiers.
+- Stable, persistent storage.
+- Ordered, graceful deployment and scaling.
+- Ordered, graceful deletion and termination.
+- Ordered, automated rolling updates.

+Use cases for **StatefulSets** are:

+- Deploying a clustered resource (e.g. Cassandra, Elasticsearch)
+- Applications that somehow depend on each other